Hybrid Quantum-Classical Ridgelet Neural Networks for Portfolio Optimization: Fundamentals of Quantum Computing

 where the complex coefficients $\Phi_{0}$ and $\Phi_{1}$ are constituted as probability amplitudes.
 The probabilities measurement for the results $|0\rangle$ and $|1\rangle$, respectively, are obtained from their squared magnitudes.
 Thus, instead of deterministic values, quantum information is contained in the amplitudes.
 A unitary operator $U \in U(2)$ that satisfies \(U^{\dagger} U = I_{2} \) represents the time evolution operations on a qubit.
 Unitarity provides the conservation of total probability during the evolution by preserving the norm of the state vector.
 We concentrate on the following particular family of unitary gates in our framework: rotations of the Bloch sphere around its $y$--axis.
 This is defined as

 where $\sigma_{y}$ represents the Pauli $Y$ matrix.
 The Bloch sphere's state vector is geometrically rotated by $R_{y}(\theta)$ around the $y$--axis by an angle $\theta$.
-When we incorporate classical ridgelet neural networks into the quantum context, this rotation will operate as a nonlinear activation.
+In the following section, we incorporate classical ridgelet neural networks into the quantum context; this rotation will operate as a nonlinear activation.
+A single-qubit framework is depicted in Fig. \ref{single qubit}.